karmveershubham/CodeStreak/README.md

 - Automatically notifies users 1 hour before coding contests
 - Supports **Codeforces**, **LeetCode**, and more

+### 🧑‍🤝‍🧑 Custom Room Battles
+- Create or join rooms to compete with friends or college mates
+- Compete on selected topics and compare results

 ### 🏫 College Leaderboards
 - Track top performers from your college
 - View streaks, total problems solved, and competition wins